How we auto scale our digital tools and applications with AWS

 - Quicker and more regular updates for end users

 - And, importantly: the service just works

 A few tools came in very useful in the process:

-This is how we can auto scale.
-For auto scaling the work you really want a server to startup and just have everything available, you don’t want to have to start the server up and remotely connect to it and install the latest version of Twine, warm the caches and all that kind of stuff.
+We used Packer to build the Amazon Machine Images (AMIs).
+This is how we can auto-scale.
+For auto-scaling the work you really want a server to startup and just have everything available, you don’t want to have to start the server up and remotely connect to it and install the latest version of Twine, warm the caches and all that kind of stuff.
 You just want the box to come up and be available.
 So that’s what we used Packer for: to create this AMI that has everything available.

-Jenkins: the continuous integration application.
-That’s used for building the Twine app, Elasticsearch and a lot of other intermediary packages that Twine application uses.
+The continuous integration application.
+We use this for building the Twine app, Elasticsearch and a lot of other intermediary packages that the Twine application uses.
 It’s used for the whole field process of the application.

-Aptly: a private package server for Ubuntu – we build all of the applications as Ubuntu packages and it’s so easy to install them onto Ubuntu, because that’s what it expects.
+A private package server for Ubuntu – we build all of the applications as Ubuntu packages and it’s so easy to install them onto Ubuntu because that’s what it expects.

 If you’d like to read more about our web hosting and infrastructure James’ latest blog post details the results of our 2019 modernisation program.